artemiscloud/activemq-artemis-operator/docs/quickstart.md

 Very basic, non-robust, functionality for adding and removing queues via custom resource definitions has been added.
-Of interest are two additional yaml files, [broker_v1alpha1_activemqartemisaddress_crd.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crds/broker_v1alpha1_activemqartemisaddress_crd.yaml) which provides the custom resource definition for an ActiveMQArtemisAddress and an example implementation of a custom resource based on this crd, [broker_v1alpha1_activemqartemisaddress_cr.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crds/broker_v1alpha1_activemqartemisaddress_cr.yaml)
+Of interest are two additional yaml files, [broker_v1alpha1_activemqartemisaddress_crd.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crds/broker_v1alpha1_activemqartemisaddress_crd.yaml) which provides the custom resource definition for an ActiveMQArtemisAddress and an example implementation of a custom resource based on this crd, [broker_v1alpha1_activemqartemisaddress_cr.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crs/broker_v1alpha1_activemqartemisaddress_cr.yaml)

 In the implemented custom resource you will note the following of interest:

 ```$xslt
 spec:
   # Add fields here
-  statefulsetName: example-activemqartemis-ss
   addressName: myAddress0
   queueName: myQueue0
   routingType: anycast
 ```

-Note that for the moment in this initial implementation each of the four fields; statefulsetName, addressName, queueName, and routingType are required as per the [crd](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crds/broker_v1alpha1_activemqartemisaddress_crd.yaml#L35-L39).
+Note that for the moment in this initial implementation each of the three fields; addressName, queueName, and routingType are required as per the [crd](https://github.com/rh-messaging/activemq-artemis-operator/blob/master/deploy/crds/broker_v1alpha1_activemqartemisaddress_crd.yaml#L35-L39).
 This will possibly be relaxed in the future when the feature is more mature.